Install Agent Embedded in Salesforce

 5. Search for and add users to your license.

-Enable CXone Agent for Salesforce in Lightning Experience
+Enable Agent for Salesforce in Lightning Experience

 1. In Salesforce, click Setup Image of gear icon with lightning bolt inside. in the top right.